 "Brewery, distillery, winery" means a facility that produces malt beverages, distilled spirits, or wines.
+The term does not include facilities that fall within the agricultural processing use.

 - (1) Minor: Producing a maximum of 10,000 barrels a year.
 The term includes the sale of malt beverages, distilled spirits, or wine for onsite consumption. - (2) Major: Producing more than 10,000 barrels a year.
 The term includes guided tours and free tastings of malt beverages, distilled spirits, or wine produced onsite."